-In May of this year CAS DataLoggers provided its data acquisition and control solution to Coherent Technical Services Inc. based in Maryland.
+CAS DataLoggers has provided its data acquisition and control solution to Coherent Technical Services Inc. based in Maryland.
 CTSI supplies a broad range of technical products and solutions for the Department of Defense, NASA, and commercial customers.
 The CTSI design team’s latest program aims at helping the Air Force identify and locate endangered species on Edwards Air Force Base in southern California.
 CTSI’s lead project engineer on the team explains, “This is a small business-innovative research solution we’re developing for the Air Force as part of a project offered by the Department of Defense.”
 Located on the western edge of the Mojave Desert, the air base abides by environmental compliance like any other facility, and this includes strict adherence to their environmental guidelines.
 For example locating the native fauna helps to avoid planning construction on an endangered specie’s habitat.

 The design team’s challenge is to accurately identify the proximity of several endangered animal species in the area, particularly the Mohave Ground Squirrel which is listed as threatened under the California Endangered Species Act.
 However these animals are difficult to locate—they hibernate, they’re small in size (only 3-4 inches), and hard to spot.
 This makes it unproductive and time-consuming to repeatedly take traditional “boots in the field” surveys of the creatures.

 To solve this problem CTSI is developing an acoustical data acquisition system to give base personnel a highly-accurate method for finding these animals and other protected species.
 Rather than just identifying the animals’ general location (say within a quarter-mile or so), the team is working to pinpoint their actual bearing by developing a unique proprietary system which acquires acoustic data outdoors in the midst of the animals’ desert habitat.